sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 &nbsp;

-#####Now it’s time for dissections!
+#####Now it’s time for _Metridium_ dissections!
 An incision along the oral-aboral axis is probably most informative.
 Draw the internal anatomy, referencing the handout provided.
 Please identify internal structures like the pharynx, siphonoglyph, mestenteries, and gonad.
 &nbsp;

 &nbsp;